bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # Remarks and problems

 - The arrow head in HTML is done using MARKER-element.
 And for SVG 1.1 the limitation is that its coloring and filling is not changed to the line element it attaches to.
 It is a browser problem and currently there is no fix.

 - For SVG we *had* to make a choice to either show a plaintext, using TEXT-element or math text using SVG-element, there is currently a lot of grief as prevously we were freely mixing normal and math text as this was not a problem for MetaPost, as it supports TeX text between btex and etex constructs.
 However, mixing plain text and math text is an issue because math text is translated into SVG and plain text into the TEXT-element, and there is no way to correctly position the SVG text if it is to appear in the middle of a TEXT-element.

 - The generation of fontsize is always done to convert a user unit to pt.

 - It has been observed that for MP generation if the symbol were part of a math such as between `\(` and `\)`, then it appears smaller than those that are not.

 - The text-aligmnents are default to 'urt' and not 'centered', thus we need to ensure previous auto choices of text alignment which asssumes the center are now being shown as 'urt' and thus we need to make some adjustments where necessary.

 - Note that for MetaPost translation, it is very sensitive to backslashes.
 Even for texts that exists in comments, if a backslash is encountered that is not followed by another backslash, it is processed as a backslash sequence for which, it will consume a brace which will likely cause an unmatched brace compile error in LATEX engine.
 For this reason, all texts translated as a comment line are also "escaped".

-# The foreach loop
+# The foreach-loop

 A foreach-loop is provided by Diagram such that a number of commands can be repetitively executed, and each iteration these commands would have been run under a different set of arguments.
 The basic syntax is

     foreach (a) [1,2,3,4]:
       draw (\a,\a) (0,0)

 In the example, the 'draw' command will be executed exactly four times, each of which looks like the following.

     draw (1,1) (0,0)
     draw (2,2) (0,0)
     draw (3,3) (0,0)
     draw (4,4) (0,0)

 The 'foreach' command starts with the keyword 'foreach', followed by a set of parentheses, and then followed by a set of brackets, and then a colon.

 The set of parentheses denotes a list of loop symbols.
 Each loop symbol must only consist of uppercase or lowercase letters, such as a, aa, abc, zzz, etc. Symbols such as 1, 2, a2, aa3 are not allowed.

 The set of brackets denotes a list of sequences.
 Each sequence could be of any string, except for comma, which serves solely as the delimiters for two neighboring sequences.

 The 'foreach' command would iterate over each sequence provided in the sequence list.
 If there is only one loop symbol, such as the one shown in the previous example, the number of iterations equals the total number of sequences.
 For each iteration, the loop body, which consists of one or more lines, would execute exactly once, during which each command within the body executes in the same order as it appears in the body.

 Before each iteration, the entire loop body would undergo a global search-and-replace to substitute any occurrences of the loop symbol with the actual sequence that is to be iterated over.
 For example, if the symbol is provided as 'a', then the global search-and-replace would replace any occurrences of `\a` by the sequence.

 If there are two loop symbols, then each iteration would pick up two sequences in the list, and the total number of iterations would be reduced by half.
 In addition, the global search-and-replace would be done for both symbols.
-For example, if we were to have the following 'foreach' loop,
+For example, if we were to have the following 'foreach' loop, then the 'draw' command would be executed two times.

+    % Using foreach
     foreach (a,b) [1,2,3,4]:
       draw (\a,\a) (\b,\b)

-then the 'draw' command would be executed two times, and each of them looks like
+    % Do not use foreach
     draw (1,1) (2,2)
     draw (3,3) (4,4)

 Note that all lines of the loop body must have an indentation level that is greater than the indentation of the 'foreach' command itself.
 If a line is encountered that is of the same or less of an indentation level as that of the 'foreach' command, then that line is not considered as part of the loop body, and no additional lines will be considered for inclusion as the loop body.

 This design also permits the inclusion of additional nested 'foreach' loop, each of which only to have its own loop body being indented even further inwards.
 The following example show the implementation of two 'foreach' loops.
 The toplevel 'foreach' loop offsers two loop symbols: 'a', and 'b', and the nested 'foreach' loop offers one loop symbol: 'c'.
 Note that the last 'label.bot' command is not part of the nested 'foreach' loop, but rather part of the toplevel 'foreach' loop.

       viewport 31 24
       foreach (a,b) [9,0.4, 19,0.5, 29,0.6] :